 How to make

-- Slice the vanilla beans lengthwise.
+- Split the beans: Halve, then slice the vanilla beans lengthwise.
 Scrape out all the seeds.

-- Add the equivalent of 1 – 2 beans per cup of vodka.
+- Add to jars: Add the equivalent of 1 - 2 vanilla beans per jar.
+I used 1.5 beans + their seeds for each half pint-sized jar.

 Well, firstly, why not?!?